Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3335.4333333333334,3346.242026.md

 ### Transcript

-> game I don't know I don't know how many but I think sleepers delight our
+> how many music tracks are there in the game I don't know I don't know how many but I think sleepers delight our musician is active in the chat so ask